LaunchMenu-archive/unitary-math-parser/README.md

 -   Uses `%` for modulo, making percentage usage more difficult
 -   Doesn't support custom syntax (as far as we can tell)
+-   TS support isn't amazing (but mostly adequate)
+-   Docs can be hard to navigate and understand (thought our lib will probably have even less extensive docs)
+-   Error information of the parser is very limited